RaphaelIT7/gmod-holylib/README.md

 \- [+] Added `HttpResponse:SetStatusCode` to `httpserver` module.
 (See https://github.com/RaphaelIT7/gmod-holylib/pull/62)<br>
 \- [+] Added `HttpRequest:GetPathParam` to `httpserver` module.
 (See https://github.com/RaphaelIT7/gmod-holylib/pull/63)<br>
 \- [+] Added `bitbuf.CreateStackReadBuffer` & `bitbuf.CreateStackWriteBuffer` to `bitbuf` module.<br>
+\- [+] Added a fallback method for HolyLib's internal `Util::PushEntity` function in case a Gmod update breaks our offsets which previously lead to undefined behavior<br>
 \- [#] Added some more safeguards to `IPhysicsEnvironment:Simulate` to prevent one from simulating a environment that is already being simulated.<br>
 \- [#] Highly optimized `util` module's json code to be noticably faster and use noticably less memory.<br>
 \- [#] Better support for multiple Lua states<br>